matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 Events can be replayed multiple times based on requirements to create different type of query store.

 167) Context switch system calls?
-Answer: shed.h: Header file containing definitions of structures and functions related to process and thread scheduling. clone(): A system call that creates a new thread or process. pthread_create(): C function, creates a new thread. pthread_yield(): C function, allows a thread to voluntarily donate CPU time to another thread waiting for execution. sem_wait() and sem_post(): C function, synchronization by using semaphores. mutex_lock() and mutex_unlock(): C function, synchronization by using mutexes.
+Answer: 'shed.h': Header file containing definitions of structures and functions related to process and thread scheduling.'clone()': A system call that creates a new thread or process. 'pthread_create()': C function, creates a new thread.'pthread_yield()': C function, allows a thread to voluntarily donate CPU time to another thread waiting for execution.'sem_wait()' and 'sem_post()': C function, synchronization by using semaphores. 'mutex_lock()' and 'mutex_unlock()': C function, synchronization by using mutexes.

 168) Context Switch Algorithms?
 Answer: Round-Robin: Divides CPU time to each task in order with a fixed time cycle.
 Priority-Based: Processor time is